-The Authority's Energy Hub converts methane gas captured from the landfill into energy to power all the facilities at the Solid Waste Complex.
-Utilizing the methane gas to generate energy instead of venting it into the atmosphere helps to reduce hazardous air pollution and greenhouse gases.
-Leachate, which is liquid that collects at the bottom of the landfill, is captured and treated to eliminate pollutants.
-Solids remaining after treatment are returned to the landfill to further breakdown and generate methane.
+The Authority's Energy Hub allows for methane gas that would otherwise be wasted in order to be converted into energy in order to power all facilities at the Solid Waste Complex.
+Leachate, which is fluid that collects at the bottom of the landfill, is also treated and evaporated in order to eliminate Green House Gas emissions and environmental risks.

-Evaporator & Concentrator
+Evaporator & Concentrato